Orleans Cove

 Looking for a place to establish a settlement, Samuel de Champlain came ashore at Orleans Cove in 1605.
-Champlain liked the area, but commented that "too many people already lived there".
+Champlain liked the area but commented that "too many people already lived there."
 Champlain went back north, landing in Nova Scotia at an inlet on the south shore of Baie Francaise, which Champlain named Port Royal.
-Some claim that this was the first permanent French settlement in Canada, although there is some evidence that Breton fishermen had settled in the Newfoundland area by this time.
+Some claim this was the first permanent French settlement in Canada, although there is some evidence that Breton fishermen had settled in the Newfoundland area by this time.